FlamingLasrSwrd/flaminglasrswrd.github.io/_posts/2018-03-20-non-antibiotics-and-human-gut.md

 As I said in the intro, don't go running off to dump all your drugs down the toilet.
 First of all, that's a poor way to dispose of your pharmaceuticals.
 Secondly:

-> However, before any translational application can be pursued, our in vitro findings need to be tested rigorously in vivo (in animal models, pharmacokinetic studies and clinical trials) and understood better mechanistically.[^1]
+> However, before any translational application can be pursued, our in vitro findings need to be tested rigorously in vivo (in animal models, pharmacokinetic studies and clinical trials) and understood better mechanistically.<sup id="a11">[1](#f1)</sup>

 One note on the potential conflicts of interest: the lab where the research was conducted has filed for patents directly profiting from the results of this study.
 While this is not uncommon (many professors and researchers sign agreements with their employers giving away intellectual property rights), it is worth noting.

-> [European Molecular Biology Laboratory] has filed two patent applications on repurposing compounds identified in this study for the treatment of infections and for modulating the composition of the gut microbiome, and on the use of the in vitro model of the human gut microbiome to study the impact of xenobiotics...[^1]
+> [European Molecular Biology Laboratory] has filed two patent applications on repurposing compounds identified in this study for the treatment of infections and for modulating the composition of the gut microbiome, and on the use of the in vitro model of the human gut microbiome to study the impact of xenobiotics...<sup id="a12">[1](#f1)</sup>

 **A lot of research is still needed to determine the real impact of these drugs on your microbiome.**